Boyle-Lab/Boyle-Lab.github.io/PUBLICATIONS.md

 6. Commit the BibTeX, sidecar, generated `_papers` record, and `pub.bib`.

-The GitHub Actions workflow performs the same generation and will commit changed generated files after a direct push.
+When `bibliography/publications.bib` changes, the GitHub Actions workflow performs the same generation and commits changed generated files after a direct push.
+The workflow can also be started manually.

 ## Minimal sidecar